 creativetourist.com is an arts and travel site.
 It began life in Manchester and, with an eye on the wider North, it uncovers the best cultural events in some of the UK’s most creative destinations.

-Around 60,000 people read creativetourist.com every month.
+Over a million people read creativetourist.com every year.
 We cover everything a creative tourist might need: recommendations and features on theatre, cinema, exhibitions, music and literature; family guides; city guides; festival guides; day trip ideas; our pick of the best restaurants, bars and boutiques, and more.

 That’s not all.
 We don’t just report on what’s happening.
 We make things happen, too.
 Alongside our online editorial we run events such as Manchester After Hours, Manchester’s annual Museums at Night programme and Wonder Women, our response to international women’s day from the city that was the birthplace of the suffrage movement.